TacBuild/dapps/README.md

 This software is provided as it is, being a testnet project this code was not audited.
 Use it at your own risk.

-# Instructions to deploy:

-1) git clone this repo

-2) npm i

-3) EXPORT MNEMONIC = "test test test test test test test test test test test junk"

-4) npx hardhat run deploy/1_deploy_Token.ts --network tacTurin

-5) Now change all tokenAddress of contracts in the deploy/2_deploy_treasury.ts script with the one deployed in step 4)

-6) npx hardhat run deploy/2_deploy_treasury.ts --network tacTurin

-7) Now change all the treasuryAddress in the deploy/3_deploy_proxy.ts script with the one deployed in step 6)

-8) npx hardhat run deploy/3_deploy_proxy.ts --network tacTurin

-step 3 gives ERC20 token addresses -> this is needed to calculate the JettonAddress (TVMTokenAddress) with the TAC SDK.
-JettonAddress are required in the TAC SDK for the Crosschain operations with tokens.

-step 6 gives all the TreasurySwap addresses for each ERC20 deployed -> this is not used in the TAC SDK

-step 8 gives all the ProxyApp addresses for each TreasurySwap deployed -> this is needed in the TAC SDK (EVMProxyApp)

 ## Setup and Deployment

 1. **Install Dependencies:**